Frost and sun on a wonderful day in Onegin. “Winter morning” A. Pushkin

 And the shore, dear to me.

-Analysis of obscure words and expressions
+Analysis of incomprehensible words and expressions

 What else to read